leangjia/blender_docs/trunk/blender_docs/manual/scene_layout/object/editing/transform/texture_space.rst

    :Mode:      Object Mode and Edit Mode
    :Menu:      :menuselection:`Object --> Transform --> Move/Scale Texture Space`

-The Move/Scale Texture Space operator transorms the :ref:`Texture Space <properties-texture-space>` of the object, instead of the object or element itself.
+The Move/Scale Texture Space tool transforms the :ref:`Texture Space <properties-texture-space>` of the object, instead of the object or element itself.